Ethan-Johnson17/fs-journal/notes/05-javascript.md

 Arrays use find and other methods to access elements.
 Dictionaries can access elements with name/key let foundTopping = toppingsDict[choice] <- dict method of let foundTopping = toppings.find(topping => topping.name ==choice) <- array method

+Establish the facts first, then write the function.
+Break it down into the most simple terms.